 In this study, we conducted genome-wide association (GWA) in the pathogen to see how it broadly responds to host phenotypic variation and more specifically to domestication.
 We examined the contributions of tomato variation, domestication, and B. cinerea genetic variation to lesion size in a detached leaf assay.
 Lesion size of B. cinerea is a quantitative trait, controlled by genetics in both the plant and the pathogen (Rowe and Kliebenstein 2008).
-We inoculated individual tomato leaflets with spore suspensions of 91 B. cinerea isolates.
-We asked whether susceptibility to B. cinerea depends on pathogen genotype or tomato host genotype, and whether the same loci confer B. cinerea virulence across host genotypes.
 In our analysis of lesion images at 72 hours post inoculation, both host and pathogen genotype contribute to virulence.
-However, we found no significant interaction between host and B. cinerea genotype species-wide.
-We also find no species-wide evidence of a significant domestication effect upon B. cinerea virulence, though domesticated varieties are slightly more susceptible on average.
 Our findings suggest that individual isolates are generalists across tomato genotypes and across domestication in Solanum.
 A subset of single isolates, however, are sensitive to tomato domestication.
-All three of these show increased virulence on domesticated tomato varieties.
-No isolates are significantly affected by individual tomato genotypes.
-Further, lesion size is more variable on domesticated than wild genotypes, in contrast to the expected reduction in variation at resistance loci following the domestication bottleneck.
 We do not find evidence for host specialization; B. cinerea isolates collected from tomato tissues are not within the most-virulent isolates on tomato.

 [ADD: GWAS results. highly quantitative trait.
 Number of loci/ genes per phenotype.
 And: GO terms]